matthew-tfs/mjcb.io/content/blog/00064-skills-ontario-2009-retrospective.md

 > To champion and stimulate the development of world-class technological and employability skills in Ontario youth.

-They do this by hosting an [annual competition](https://www.skillsontario.com/competitions-and-challenges) in over 70 different fields, which is used to showcase the different trades that you can get into by attending post-secondary schools.
+They do this by hosting an Olympic-style [annual competition](https://www.skillsontario.com/competitions-and-challenges) in over 70 different fields, which is used to showcase the different trades that you can get into by attending post-secondary schools.
 There are many [competitions](https://www.skillsontario.com/skills-ontario-competition) that are hosted by Skills Ontario every year, and there are secondary and post-secondary competition scopes in many different fields.
 I competed in the **IT and Network Support (Post Secondary)** competition which sent students from several different colleges in Ontario.

 ## What is the IT and Network Competition? ##